 At 355 grams the Atlas pedals are in the middle to lighter end of the weight category.
 This was the third lightest pedal in our test with both the HT AE03 and PA03A coming in at close 10 grams lighter.
 These models are so close in comparison in weight that it will have to be other key points and factors about each individual pedal that will help make your choice.
 We had to reweigh these pedals a couple of times because these pedals don't look as light as the scale indicates.
 We thought for sure the Deity Bladerunner and Raceface Chester would be considerably lighter.
 The Atlas offers one of the wider platforms of all the pedals we tested and rings in at a very lightweight.

 This featherweight, large platform pedal begs to be ridden on your enduro bike.
 Enduro racing has forced manufacturers to make equipment that is simultaneously light and strong and the Atlas fits that mold.
 The thin profile will let you pedal instead of coast as it floats over rocks and stumps, while the concave platform and angled pins keep your feet attached from start to finish.
 If enduro courses don't cram enough technical gnar down your seattube, these pedals make a fine choice for downhill racing or ski resort use just the same.
 Bigfooted riders may also gravitate towards this pedal as the large platform provided adequate space for even our lead tester's size 12 soles.

 We found it hard to complain about this pedal.
 Everything seemed so researched and dialed and well implemented.
-Features we liked in other pedals were expanded upon with the Atlas.
 Even with so many features piled on, this pedal remained one of the lightest in our test.
 The image of an overburdened statue is the last thing that came to mind while chugging up steep, endless fire roads this summer.